Belly (rapper): 2007–2008: Early career and The Revolution

-Belly's first single, "Pressure" featuring Ginuwine, peaked at number 10 on the Canadian CHR radio charts, and number one on MuchMusic's Video chart.
+Balshe's first single, "Pressure" featuring Ginuwine, peaked at number 10 on the Canadian CHR radio charts, and number one on MuchMusic's Video chart.
 In April 2007, he released the video for his second single "Don't Be Shy", featuring Nina Sky, as well as the video for "History of Violence" directed by Martin Verigin and Jeffrey Hagerman.
 The latter remains his most controversial record to date, as he explains his views on the Israeli–Palestinian conflict and the War in Iraq.

 During the 2007 NHL Playoffs, as the Ottawa Senators were competing, Belly released the single "Bandwagon", produced by Hussain Hamdan.
 When the Senators made the Stanley Cup Finals, he released a second version of the song which featured goaltender Ray Emery.

 His debut album, The Revolution, was released on 5 June 2007.
 This double disc album was divided into two sections: The People and The System.
 The People contained more in depth songs, such as "History of Violence", "Follow Me", and "Revolutionary", where he challenges his listeners to discover the facts regarding the Middle East situation.
 Other songs on this disc include "People Change" and "Leave Me Alone", where he talks about his longtime friends and the memories that he kept from them.
 The System contained his hit singles "Ridin'", and "Pleasure".

 The Revolution achieved Gold sales in Canada and won the 2008 Juno Award for Rap Recording of the Year.
 The singles from The Revolution won two MuchMusic Video Awards for Best Rap Video: "Pressure" in 2007 and "Ridin'" in 2008.

 2011–2012: Additional mixtapes and hiatus

-In 2011, Belly released his fifth mixtape Sleepless Nights, hosted by DJ ill Will.
+In 2011, Balshe released his fifth mixtape Sleepless Nights, hosted by DJ ill Will.
 He also released his sixth mixtape in collaboration with rapper Kurupt entitled Belly & Kurupt The Lost Tapes 2008.
 The mixtape, also hosted by DJ ill Will, contained a compilation of songs the two had worked on some time after Belly's debut studio album was released.
 Some of the songs featured on the mixtape were previously unreleased.
 Belly then released his seventh mixtape The Greatest Dream I Never Had, hosted by DJ Drama.

-Belly's next project Sleepless Nights 1.5 was released in April 2012.
+Balshe's next project Sleepless Nights 1.5 was released in April 2012.
 The first single, "Hot Girl" featuring Snoop Dogg, was released on 8 September 2009.
 Its second single, "To The Top" featuring Ava, was released in 2010.
 Belly's first single of 2011 was "Back Against the Wall", featuring singer Kobe Honeycutt.